1005 Family and Medical Leave

 1. Intermittent leave is leave taken in separate blocks of time due to a single qualifying reason (e.g., morning sickness, prenatal examinations).

-2. A reduced leave schedule reduces employees' normal work hours per work week or per workday.
+2. A reduced leave schedule reduces employees’ normal work hours per workweek or per workday.

-3. FMLA may be taken intermittently or on a reduced leave schedule to care for a newborn child or for placement of a child for adoption or foster care ONLY with supervisory approval unless the absence involves a qualifying serious health condition.
+3. FML may be taken intermittently or on a reduced leave schedule to care for a newborn child or for placement of a child for adoption or foster care ONLY with supervisory approval unless the absence involves a qualifying serious health condition.

 1. The alternative position must have equivalent pay and benefits but is not required to have equivalent duties.